Dale Creek Crossing

 The original bridge was replaced on the 1868 piers in 1876 by an iron bridge, manufactured by the American Bridge Company.
 The wooden approaches at each end remained in place when the iron bridge was built.
 The western approach caught fire in 1884, and was repaired.
 The UP installed girder spans and granite abutments to strengthen the bridge in 1885.
-Engineers installed guy wires on the wooden bridge and its iron replacement in an attempt to stabilize the structures:
+Engineers installed guy wires on the wooden bridge and its iron replacement in an attempt to stabilize the structures.

-Standing on its tall, spindly iron legs that looked as sturdy as knitting needles, it was the highest and most dangerous crossing on the line.
-Engineers had to slow the train to 4 mph, or a stiff Wyoming wind would push empty boxcars into the rocky gap.

 The replacement iron "spider web" bridge was dismantled in 1901, when the Union Pacific completed construction of a new alignment over Sherman Hill as part of a major reconstruction and improvement project, shortening the Overland Route by 30.47 mi.